Specy/specy-app/client/src/posts/a-rustc-soundness-bug-in-the-wild.md

    4: microlp::order_simple
    5: microlp::main
 ```
-Ah ok, it's just a simple unwrap on a None value, i probably messed up somewhere in the adapter code.
+Ah ok, it's just a simple unwrap on a None value, I probably messed up somewhere in the adapter code.
-Let me create a new test using the same model that had issues, so i don't have a regression in the future.
+Let me create a new test using the same model that had issues, so I don't have a regression in the future.

 > `cargo test`